-13.01 Designated Workweek.
+- 13.01 Designated Workweek.
 The normally scheduled workweek shall be comprised of forty (40) hours, defined by the Port as beginning at 12:01 a.m. on Sunday and ending at midnight on Saturday.
-Port payroll shall be on an eighty (80) hour biweekly basis.

-13.02 Hours of Work.
+Port payroll shall be on an eighty (80) hour biweekly basis. - 13.02 Hours of Work.
 The normally scheduled workweek for employees shall be forty (40) hours per week as generated by the four/ten (4/10) work schedule.
-Rest periods are fifteen (15) minutes in length.

-13.03 Work Schedule.
+Rest periods are fifteen (15) minutes in length. - 13.03 Work Schedule.
 The normal work schedule shall be as follows:

 All full-time regular employees shall be assigned by seniority preference to staff the work shifts per the work schedule.
-The work schedule is 4/10 schedule with a variety of day, swing and graveyard hours.
+The work schedule is 4/10 schedule with a variety of a day, swing and graveyard hours.
 The annual shift bid process shall commence no later than September 30th of each year.
 Bidding will be in one round with each employee required to bid one (1) cycle in each grouping of Day/Swing or Swing/Graveyard shifts (12 months).
 The cycles will begin on the first Sunday in January and the first Sunday in July.
 Each employee shall have a maximum of twenty-four (24) hours to place his/her bid.
 Failure to place a bid within twenty-four (24) hours will result in a forfeiture of bid order.

-As soon as practical within thirty (30) days following a vacancy, employees (who have completed the training program) shall be provided the opportunity to exercise seniority preference to fill any open regular position in the schedule caused by transfer or termination of employment, provided however, that a senior employee may not displace a regularly assigned junior employee (no "bumping").
+As soon as practical within thirty (30) days following a vacancy, employees (who have completed the training program) shall be provided the opportunity to exercise seniority preference to fill any open regular position in the schedule caused by transfer out of the bargaining unit or termination of employment unless the opening occurs less than forty-five (45) days from the next scheduled shift rotation as defined in Article 13.05, Shift Rotation and provided however, that a senior employee may not displace a regularly assigned junior employee (no "bumping").
 Bid vacation is not guaranteed if an employee chooses to exercise seniority rights to change shifts however, bid vacation will be accommodated if possible.